IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: More Details about Data Engine

 \subsection{Details of Annotation Pipeline}

 As discussed in Sec.
 4, for each anchor text-motion pair, we progressively sample $N_{neg}$ negative text-motion pairs from the ranked instance pool with a portion $p$.
-In our work, $N_{neg}$ is set to 4, and $p$ is set to 90\% for the HumanML3D dataset and 87.5\% for the KIT-ML dataset.
+In our work, $N_{neg}$ is set to 4, and $p$ is set to 90\% (9/10) for the HumanML3D dataset and 87.5\% (7/8) for the KIT-ML dataset.
 Additionally, we prompt GPT-4o to obtain the goal analysis and the text-motion alignment assessment annotations.
 The detailed prompts are shown in \cref{fig:prompt_goal_analysis} and \cref{fig:prompt_tm_assessment}.

 After collecting the LLM-generated annotations, we further conduct a double-check on the generated annotations.
-We filter out those goal analysis and text-motion assessment annotations with invalid responses from LLM.

-Note that this annotation pipeline is scalable as we can perform this pipeline multiple times to obtain dynamic sets of negative text-motion pairs (each set includes $N_{neg}$ negative pairs) for each anchor text-motion pair.
-In our work, for Stage-1 training, we run our annotation pipeline for one time to build the annotations for the eight related tasks.
-For Stage-2 training, we further run the annotation pipeline one more time to obatin another set of negative pairs for each anchor pair.
-The purpose is to prevent our model from overfitting to the assessment and refinement pattern already seen in Stage-1.
+We filter out the invalid annotations (\eg, empty response or refining an already perfect motion) prior to model training.
+We further discuss the impact of the filtering strategy in \cref{sec:ablation_manual_check}.